-UPDATE: In 2021, the bill failed to pass the Maryland General Assembly... but key provisions passed!
-We'll be back in 2022 for more.
+UPDATE: In 2021, the bill failed to pass the Maryland General Assembly... but it passed in 2022!

 In Maryland, climate change is no longer some far-away problem.
 It’s making life harder right now.
 And we are just beginning to feel the true impact of fossil fuel pollution and the global warming it continues to unleash.

 But Maryland’s current climate plan, put forth by Governor Hogan and his administration, fails to match the urgency of the crisis.
 We need a new climate plan.
 It starts by passing the Climate Solutions Act of 2021.

 It's "The Climate Decade": Climate Change Is Here.
 Now We Have To Act.